blaenk/blaenk.github.io/provider/notes/rust.markdown

 [^channels]: Pipes remind me of Go's channels, or Haskell's.

 The following code creates a channel for sending and receiving `int` types.
-Note that `Chan` and `Port` are both sendable types that may be captured into task closures or transferred between them.
+Note that `Sender` and `Receiver` are both sendable types that may be captured into task closures or transferred between them.

 ``` rust
 let (tx, rx): (Sender<int>, Receiver<int>) = comm::channel();